ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 AG Grid modules allow you to cherry pick grid features resulting in a smaller application bundle size overall.

 [[warning]]
-| We no longer recommend the use of `@ag-grid-community/all-modules` or `@ag-grid-enterprise/all-modules`.
-They have no bundle size advantage over using grid [Packages](/packages/) and required additional registration code in your application.
-To continue having all grid features, without the need for module registration code, switch to grid [Packages](/packages/).
-Alternatively, specify the feature modules your application requires, as outline below, and see your bundle size reduce.
+| We no longer recommend the use of `@ag-grid-community/all-modules` or `@ag-grid-enterprise/all-modules` as they have no bundle size advantage over using grid [Packages](/packages/) and require additional registration code in your application.
+Instead, use [Packages](/packages/) when you want all grid features without the need for module registration code.

 ## Modules

-The table below summarizes the modules provided in AG Grid Community and AG Grid Enterprise.
-See [below](/modules/#modules-required-for-a-feature) for how to know which module you require for a given feature.
+The table below summarises the modules provided in AG Grid Community and AG Grid Enterprise.
+See [Module Examples](/modules/#module-examples) to learn how the Example Runner can be used to determine the module required for a given feature.

 <matrix-table src='modules/modules.json' columns='{ "title": "", "module": "Community Module", "exported": "Exported" }' stringonly="true" showcondition="notIn(enterprise, framework)"></matrix-table>
 [[only-angular]]